John Thorrington

-John Gerard Thorrington (born October 17, 1979) is a South African-born American retired soccer player who currently serves as co-president and general manager of Major League Soccer club Los Angeles FC.
+John Gerard Thorrington (born October 17, 1979) is a former soccer player who currently serves as co-president and general manager of Major League Soccer club Los Angeles FC.

-Although raised in the United States, Thorrington started his career as a youth team player in England with Premier League side Manchester United.
-In 1999, he moved to Germany and signed with Bayer Leverkusen, however he failed to make the first team with either club and returned to England, where he signed for Huddersfield Town.
-He went on to feature for Grimsby Town as well before moving to the United States where he signed with Chicago Fire in 2005.
+Although raised in the United States, Thorrington was born in South Africa and started his career as a youth team player in England with Premier League side Manchester United as a midfielder.
+In 1999, he moved to Germany and signed with Bayer Leverkusen; however, he failed to make the first team with either club and returned to England, where he signed for Huddersfield Town.
+He later featured for Grimsby Town before moving home to the United States, where he signed with Chicago Fire in 2005.
+He went on to play for fellow Major League Soccer teams Vancouver Whitecaps FC and D.C.
+United.

+He was capped four times by the United States between 2001 and 2008, having previously also played four times for the United States U20.

 Early life

 Thorrington was born in Johannesburg to a South African father and Armenian mother, but moved to California at the age of age two.
 From age four, he began playing in the American Youth Soccer Organization.
 He was spotted by Octavio Zambrano and invited to join Mission Viejo Pateadores.
 His mother Monique drove him to training there twice a week.
 He is the son of South African 400-meter runner Peter Thorrington, who was denied a chance to compete in the Olympics because of the sporting boycott of South Africa during the apartheid era.